solliancenet/fllm-cli/README.md

 - Create a new FLLM cloud (one for each FLLM instance you have, ex.
 DEV, PROD, STAGE, TEST)

     - Record your mgmt api uri for the target env
     - Find your `tenantId`, `clientId` and `resourceId` in the `Microsoft Entra` Azure Portal.
 The clientId is the id of the `FoundataionaLLM.ManagementClient` application and the resourceId is the id of the `FoundataionaLLm.Management` application.
-The instance id can be found in your Application Config instance in the Azure Portal:
+The instance id can be found in your Application Config instance under the `FoundationaLLM:Instance:Id` key in the Azure Portal:

         ```powershell
         #mgmt api tenant id